What is this DND?

-If a customer has been in touch with you over calls or SMS on your Exophone in the last 2 months, you can call or SMS them via Exotel.
+If a customer has reached out to you over calls or SMS on your Exophone in the last 2 months, you will automatically be able to call and SMS then via Exotel.
 These customers are referred to as “Whitelisted Customers”.

-- Example: This is to confirm that you have registered with <company-name> and have permitted us to call you.
+For Example: This is to confirm that you have registered with and have permitted us to call you.
 If this is not the case, please give a missed call to 09XXXXXXXX.
 Thank you.

-- If the person does not want to receive calls from you, they can ‘unsubscribe’ by giving a missed call to the number mentioned in the SMS.
-If they unsubscribe, you will not be able to call him/her.
+If the person does not want to receive calls from you, they can ‘unsubscribe’ by giving a missed call to the number mentioned in the SMS.
+If they do not unsubscribe, they automatically get added to the list of “Whitelisted Customers.”

-In the process of whitelisting, if more than 3 people choose to unsubscribe and not hear from you, the process of whitelisting changes.
+During the process of whitelisting, if more than 3 customers choose to unsubscribe, the process of whitelisting changes.

 Instead of giving a missed call to unsubscribe, they will need to subscribe to your calling by giving a missed call.

-This is done to ensure that this whitelist API is used genuinely and only for transactional calls.
+This is done to ensure that this whitelist API is used only for transactional calls.